dennis-jiang/fraction-calculator/README.md

 # fraction-calculator
 This is a library to calculate fraction.
 This library :

+1. can calculate floating number precisely
-1. can calculate(plus, minus, times, div, mod...) a fraction
+2. can calculate(plus, minus, times, div, mod...) a fraction
-2. can power or sqrt a fraction.
+3. can power or sqrt a fraction.
+4. can convert a decimal to a fraction and convert it back
-3. can convert a recurring decimal to a fraction or convert it back
+5. can convert a recurring decimal to a fraction and convert it back
-4. supports IE
+6. supports IE
-5. has 100% UT coverage
+7. has 100% UT coverage
-6. has 0 dependencies
+8. has 0 dependencies

 ## Usage